Alaricdragon/Starlords_Temp/README.md

 * basic is simply a "lineID": "new string";
   * advanced is more complicated. its a json object, that must include a "line" (to act as the normal lineID), but also additional json peramiters. "addons" are . the "addons" are as follows:
     * "addons" additional conditions and effects that you can have run at the moment this line is ran. most 'addons' also add a line of dialog to show what effects they had. any "option_" will only run addons after the option is selected. and "tooltip_" line cannot use "addons"
+      * targets:
         * "targetLord" does nothing if: target lord is unset. runs the contained 'addon' json object, for the target lord instead of the interacting lord
-      * "repIncrease":
-          * "min": Integer
-          * "max": Integer
-      * "repDecrease":
-          * "min": Integer
-          * "max": Integer
-      * "creditsIncrease":
-          * "min": Integer
-          * "max": Integer
-      * "creditsDecrease":
-          * "min": Integer
-          * "max": Integer
-      * "giveCreditsToLord"
-          * "min": Integer
-          * "max": Integer
-      * "takeCreditsFromLord"
-          * "min": Integer
-          * "max": Integer
-      * "romanceActionIncrease": note: does not add text indicators (also of note: one value of romanceAction represents a major romantic action)
-        * "min": Integer
-        * "max": Integer
-      * "romanceActionDecrease": note: does not add text indicators (also of note: one value of romanceAction represents a major romantic action)
-        * "min": Integer
-        * "max": Integer
-      * "removeCommoditysFromPlayerFleet":
-        * "commodityID..."
-          * "min": Integer
-          * "max": Integer
-      * "addCommoditysToPlayerFleet":
-        * "commodityID..."
-          * "min": Integer
-          * "max": Integer
+      * value changes: value changes can contain the following data:
+        * Integer: the value that will be added / removed from a given stat. if min and max are both set, the value will be a random number between the 2.
+        * dialogValue: a dialog value json object. the return value of the dialog value is what the item must have to meet requirements.
+        * {"min","max"}: were "min" and "max" can be a Integer, or a dialogValue.
+        * "repChange" changes the relation between the lord and player
+        * "creditsChange" changes the amount of credits the player has.
+        * "exchangeCreditsWithLord" gives / takes credits from a lord. a negative value gives, a positive value removes.
+        * "romanceChange" changes the stored romance value between the lord and player.
+        * "changeCommoditysInPlayersFleet" holds a jsonObject of commoditys, were the value is how mush this commoidity changes. the value follows the same rules as any other value addon.
       * "additionalText": "lineID" adds an additional line of dialog, with the inputed name. also take a jsonArray as input, running each inputed line in sequence.
       * "wedPlayerToLord": boolean. if set to true, marry's the lord and player. if set to false, and the player and lord are married, un-marry's the lord and player.
       * "wedPlayerToWeddingTarget": boolean. if set to true, marry's the wedding target and player. if set to false, and the player and wedding target are married, un-marry's the wedding target and player.